Portugal finance minister resigns amid austerity fatigue

-LISBON Finance Minister Vitor Gaspar, the architect of Portugal's austerity drive under an EU/IMF bailout, resigned on Monday in a potential blow to its planned exit from the rescue program.
+LISBON Finance Minister Vitor Gaspar, the architect of Portugal's austerity drive under an EU/IMF bailout, resigned on Monday in a potential blow to its planned exit from the rescue programme.

 Widely blamed by the Portuguese for the painful tax hikes and wage cuts since the mid-2011 deal, Gaspar said in his resignation letter he quit because of the growing erosion of public support for the adjustment plan.